 The ancient civilizations believed that the chia seed provided supernatural powers.
 In Mayan, “chia” means “strength.”
 This probably has to do with the large amounts of energy provided by chia seeds.
 Ancient warriors attributed their stamina to this tiny seed.
 This still holds true for certain groups of people today.
 The Mexican Tarahumara tribe is famous for their runners.
 These runners drink a mixture of chia seeds, lemon, and water called Iskiate.
 After drinking this, they are said to be able to run hundreds of miles.
 Something with that kind of track record deserves our attention.

 Pretty cool, right?!
-If you want to go more in-depth about the benefits of chia seeds, this article is a great resource.
+If you want to go more in-depth about chia benefits, this article is a great resource.

-Now that we know how amazing chia seeds are for the body, let’s discover the best ways to incorporate them into your daily life!
+Now that we know all the amazing chia benefits for the body, let’s discover the best ways to incorporate them into your daily life with simple chia recipes!
 It’s really easy to do, since chia seeds have virtually no taste and will not affect the flavor of any of your foods.